tdlib/td/README.md

 ```
 brew install gperf cmake openssl
 ```
 * Build `TDLib` with CMake as explained in [building](#building).
-You may need to manually specify path to the installed OpenSSL to CMake, e.g.,
+You will likely need to manually specify path to the installed OpenSSL to CMake, e.g.,
 ```
 cmake -DCMAKE_BUILD_TYPE=Release -DOPENSSL_ROOT_DIR=/usr/local/opt/openssl/ ..
 ```